-Romantic Rhine and golden age of culture
+Romantic Rhine and the Golden Age of Culture

-Karl Friedrich Schinkel, the great architect and painter, gave us not only many buildings of the “classical Berlin”, he also took care of small and large buildings and monuments all over the Prussian State.
-In the Rhine Valley, he helped rebuilding Stolzenfels Castle near Koblenz.
+Karl Friedrich Schinkel, the great architect and painter, gave us many buildings of “classic Berlin”.
+In addition, he took care of small and large buildings and monuments all over Prussia.
+In the Rhine valley, the King entrusted him with the restoration of Stolzenfels Castle near Koblenz.

 At the beginning of the 19th century, the damages done to the Drachenfels had become alarming.
 In 1826, part of the walls of the ruin crumbled.
 Two years later the Prussian authorities (since the Congress of Vienna, the Rhineland belonged to the Prussian Empire) ordered all the Drachenfels quarries closed.
 In 1829, the Drachenfels was classified as historical monument and thereby put under preservation order.
-In 1835, the Prussian Government bought the upper part of the Drachenfels with the ruin, for its protection.
+In 1836, the Prussian Government bought the upper part of the Drachenfels with the ruin, for its protection.

-They prohibited the Burschenschaft student movement, who struggled for a unified German nation and a progressive, liberal political system, was prohibited, professors and students were put under supervision by the state, newspapers and books.
+They prohibited the Burschenschaft student movement, who struggled for a unified German nation and a progressive, liberal political system.
+State authorities put professors and students under supervision, and censored newspapers and books.
 Suspicious persons were considered demagogues and prosecuted.
 Among them were men of great merits like the Prussian statesman and reformer Freiherr von und zum Stein, General Gneisenau and Professor Ernst Moritz Arndt from Bonn.

 The July revolution in France 1830 made a difference in Europe.
 On May 27, 1832, about 25.000 people from all circles of society, among them French, Polish and Italians, celebrated a national democratic festival on the Maxburg Castle in Hambach, Rhineland-Palatinate.
 Cheered by the crowd, the speakers demanded democratic rights and the fraternization of all free people.
 That was political dynamite.

 After the end of the Napoleonic Wars, more and more industrial products from England came to Germany, and also here industrialization began.
 Back then, many people worked in the home industry, they made nails and knives, span and wove to make a living for themselves and their families.
 Also small scale farmer families whose land did not feed them all earned money by working at home.
 But the home industry could not withstand industrialization.
 The more machines were developed and in use, the more people lost their work.
 One mechanical loom replaced 200 workers, that was a catastrophe for the weavers, and starvation wages, women or even child labor could not change anything.
 Many craftsmen impoverished, especially those whose products competed with industry.

 Countless impoverished peasants and jobless craftsmen moved into the industry cities, hoping to find work in the factories, what again forced down the wages.
 Working conditions were generally terrible, laws to protect the workers did not exist, and the conditions of living were disastrous.
 Despite strenuous art work, many people could not make a living for themselves and their families and became destitute.
 We speak of a time of pauperization.

 Since 1827, Heine’s work was censured, since 1833 it was forbidden in the State of Prussia, and thereby in his native Rhineland.
 Heine had left Germany in 1831, to spend the remainder of his life in France.
 He only once came back, in 1843, and he wrote “Deutschland.
 Ein Wintermärchen” (Germany.
 A Winter’s Tale).

 After poor harvests in the years 1845 and 1846 there was a great famine in 1847.
 The communities did not have the means to help needy families.
 For many people in need, emigration was an option worth considering.
 Since 1820, the number of emigrants increased.
 In the years from 1845/1847 until 1855 the biggest mass emigration of the 19th century to North America occured, 80,000 people alone in 1847.